CleansingMist/malldemo/README.md

 # malldemo
-# This is a mall designed by SpringBoot
+# This is a mall designed by SpringBoot.